eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 * Start your genesis Leap node
 * Set up additional, interconnected Leap nodes with connectivity to the genesis node

-At the end of the tutorial, you will have a fully functional **Antelope-based blockchain** which runs locally.
+At the end of the tutorial, you will have a fully functional **EOS blockchain** which runs locally.

 [[info | Python Script]]
 | Alternatively, if you would like to automate these steps, you can use the [bios-boot-tutorial.py](https://github.com/AntelopeIO/leap//blob/main/tutorials/bios-boot-tutorial/bios-boot-tutorial.py) python script that implements the preparatory steps.
 However, the script uses different and additional data values.
 See the file `accounts.json` for the producer names and the user account names that the script uses.
-If your goal is to build a fully functional Antelope-based blockchain on your local machine by automation, you can run the `bios-boot-tutorial.py` script directly by following the [README.md](https://github.com/AntelopeIO/leap//blob/main/tutorials/bios-boot-tutorial/README.md) instructions.
+If your goal is to build a fully functional EOS blockchain on your local machine by automation, you can run the `bios-boot-tutorial.py` script directly by following the [README.md](https://github.com/AntelopeIO/leap//blob/main/tutorials/bios-boot-tutorial/README.md) instructions.

 If your goal is to go beyond and understand what the script does in depth, you can follow this tutorial which will get you through the outcome and also explains each step along the way.

 ### 1.1.
 Install the Binaries

 #### 1.1.1.
-Pre-compiled Antelope Binaries
+Pre-compiled EOS Binaries

 For instructions to install the `nodeos` binaries, follow the [Development Environment](#development-environment) instructions in the [Prerequisites](#prerequisites) section, but do not start `nodeos` at this stage.